Building control

 Complete a building notice for smaller projects such as extensions, garages and internal alterations.

 You should only use a building notice application if your builder is reliable and experienced.
 We don't approve any details for the work prior to work starting as we would with a full plans application.
 It's the responsibility of the person carrying out the work to ensure that it is carried out in accordance with regulations.
-This will then be checked on site by a Building Control Surveyor.
+This will then be checked on site by a building control surveyor.

 When you fill the form in you’ll need to provide: